The Collapse of Atomically-Cooled Primordial Haloes. I. High Lyman-Werner Backgrounds: Results

 The peaks and dips in velocity visible in some of the haloes at the end of the run are due to satellite disks that are orbiting the main disk at faster or slower rates.
 The absence of these features in the central 0.3 - 0.5 pc, along with our Toomre profiles, indicate that fragmentation does not occur near the centers of the disks at later times.
 The bump at $\sim$ 200 pc in halo 2 is due to an interloper that later merges with the halo.
 The widths of the peaks in velocity mark the outer boundaries of the disks, as gas at larger radii falling onto the disks has much lower rotation rates.

 We calculate turbulent velocities in the disks by subtracting the infall and rotational velocities from the absolute velocities in quadrature:

 These profiles are shown for all eight disks at the end of the simulation in the right panel of Figure~\ref{fig:vrot}.
 They peak at slightly larger radii than the rotational velocities, 0.2 - 0.3 pc, as gas from the spiral arms crashes into the center of the disk and the kinetic energy of bulk inflow builds up turbulent cascades and the gas becomes chaotic.
-The magnitudes of the turbulent velocities generally track the rotational velocities as the latter are transformed into the former.
 Turbulent motions transport angular momentum outward through shocks that dissipate kinetic energy and they help support the disks against further collapse.